Learn how to use MyHR performance reviews to achieve the results you are after.

 At any stage in this process you can save to draft if you need to gather more information and come back to the review.

 Once the review is submitted your employees will be able to see the full review details in their employee self-service area of MyHR.
-None of the content of the review should be a surprise as you will have talked them about the plan for this year already.
+None of the content of the review should be a surprise as you will have already talked to them about the plan for the year.

 You can now see both your own results and the employee’s together.
 This is the basis for the meeting with the employee.
 Talk to them about the results, get their input, identify how you can do the good things more often and how you can minimise the not-so-good things.